Parameter Estimation for a partially observed Ornstein-Uhlenbeck process with long-memory noise: Introduction

 We now summarize our results, the structure of our article, and our main proof elements, including useful heuristics when available.

-\begin{itemize} \item In Section 2 we introduce the needed mathematical background material for our study, including elements of the Malliavin calculus, a convenient criterion for establishing normal convergence on Wiener chaos, and the relation between Skorohod integrals and Young integrals with respect to fBm when $H>1/2$.
+\begin{itemize} \item In Section 2 and in the Appendix we introduce the needed mathematical background material for our study, including elements of the Malliavin calculus, a convenient criterion for establishing normal convergence on Wiener chaos, and the relation between Skorohod integrals and Young integrals with respect to fBm when $H>1/2$.

 \item In Section 3, we concentrate on proving strong consistency and asymptotic normality for the estimators $\widehat{\theta }_{T}$ and $ \widehat{\rho }_{T}$ with continuous observations.

 \begin{itemize} \item We first prove the following almost surely convergences: